Caring can be exhausting, so it's important to have some time for you. This will help you and the person you care for.

 Hotel short breaks for full time unpaid carers

 Carefree is a charity that uses vacant hotel rooms to provide breaks for fulltime unpaid carers.
-You can take an annual short break for £33.
+You can take a short break for £33 (limited to once per year).

 Find out more about short breaks with Carefree